 Feb 7 - 8

 Stroll the hotel grounds around dawn to observe the birds beginning their day.
 After breakfast, greet our resident guides and depart for Tarangire National Park for an elephant extravaganza.
-Discover the dense community of African Elephants dwarfed by towering baobab trees glimmering in the light.
-Watch for the different elephant behaviors – scooping water in their trunks to drink or splatter onto their backs to cool off, using their toe nails to cut grass to eat, and if you’re lucky, boisterous wallowing in the river and mud.
-Tarangire is also home to two bird species you won’t find elsewhere – Ashy Starling and Yellow-collared Lovebird.
+Discover the dense community of African elephants dwarfed by towering baobab trees glimmering in the light.
+Watch for the different elephant behaviors – scooping water in their trunks to drink, splashing water onto their backs to cool off, using their toe nails to cut grass to eat, and if you’re lucky, boisterous wallowing in the river and mud.
+Tarangire is also home to two bird species you won’t find elsewhere – ashy starling and yellow-collared lovebird.

 Feb 9 - 11